 - The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
-This can be found This policy can be found on the school's website, staff room safeguarding policy folder and online on the 'Whole School' drive within the 'Policies' folder. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+This can be found on the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.
-This policy can be found on the school's website, staff room safeguarding policy folder and online on the 'Whole School' drive within the 'Policies' folder.
+This can be found on the school website.